wiqid/AepelzensModules/README.md

 # VCV Rack plugins

-**This will be a re-release of Aepelzen's modules with a redesign.
+**This is a re-release in progress of Aepelzen's modules with a redesign by Pyer and ported to Rack version 1.
 We plan on getting this into the VCV Rack Plugin Manager.**

 <!--
 ![screenshot](https://github.com/Aepelzen/AepelzensModules/blob/master/images/screenshot.png)